 If you have questions about writing services not covered here, please contact Julio Alves, director of the Jacobson Center, at firstname.lastname@example.org

-For peer content tutoring services, please note the following changes and alerts:
+For peer content tutoring services, please note the following information:

-- The peer content tutors are working by appointment only through the end of the semester; there are no drop-in hours.
+- The peer content tutors work by appointment only; there are no drop-in hours.

 - The primary mode of peer content tutoring is Zoom, with or without video.
 Prior to your appointment, the tutor will send you a Zoom link.

 - Tutors and tutees will need to account for time differences when/if needed.

 - Tutors can work in groups up to three when/if needed.